ImNotGLaDOS/gan-to-keyboard/README.md

 Remember to hold cube with the right orientation: White center piece up and green center piece front.

 The script do not stores the whole history of moves - only last 100 moves.
+Alse it clears the buffer if not receiving any moves for 10 seconds

 ## Advanced adjustments